greim/await.js/README.md

       // "The horse eats the apple and is happy."
     })

-The *keep* event won't fire until all of the slots are filled.
-Your code needn't worry about whether that happens immediately, or whether it happens ten minutes in the future.
+The *keep* event won't fire until it has all the things.
+Here they were gotten synchronously, but getting them asynchronously (via ajax or setTimeout) would have worked too.
+Imagine if a setTimeout were wrapped around all the prom.keeps in the above code.

 ## Benefit: separation of concerns

 Separation of concerns is the first casualty of the nested-callback hell that plagues asynchronous JavaScript.
 It's nice to have an approach that lets you maintain some semblance of order.
+Here's a fuller example of await.js in action.

-    // I need things
+    // I need some things
     var prom = await('user', 'feed')

     // --------------------------------------